PolyPasswordHasher/PolyPasswordHasher-C/README.md

 Initializes a polypasswordhasher context structure with everything needed in order to work.
 This is a one-time only initialization, pph_store_context and pph_reload_context will provide a persistent context after initialization.
 ##### parameters:

-* Threshold : the minimum number of shares (or username accounts) to provide in order for it to unlock
+* Threshold : the minimum number of shares (or username accounts) to provide in order for it to transition from bootstrapping to normal operation.

 * isolated_check_bits: how many bytes are non-obscured by either the AES key or the shamir secret in order to provide isolated verification.